drreynolds/smuhpc-workshop/source/session_3.rst

-   The *module* system is not installed by default on most Linux systems (i.e. it is likely not installed on a standard linux desktop).
+   The *module* system is not installed by default on most Linux systems (i.e. it is likely not installed on a standard linux laptop/desktop).
 However, it is *incredibly* useful when using a new machine, most notably when things are installed in non-default locations.
 As most clusters and supercomputers must use non-default installation options, modules are very popular on such systems.
-As such, it is installed both on our current and upcoming SMU HPC clusters.
+As such, it is installed both SMUHPC and ManeFrame (as well as on all DOE and NSF supercomputers that I've used).

 The module system operates through the Linux executable, ``module``,